StarkRFID/Message-Broker/README.md

 The library makes use of LibLog to provide logging abstraction.
 For more information, see: <https://github.com/damianh/LibLog.>

+## NuGet

+Package can be download from: [Stark Message-Broker](https://www.nuget.org/packages/Stark.MessageBroker/).

 ## Usage

 Messages are posted and subscribed to by type, with the ability to execute custom actions for each message type.